performant-software/Annotation-Studio/README.md

 1. If a domain does not have a matching Tenant, the default "public" tenant will be used.
 2. Admin users are shared across all tenants, and therefore shouldn't be created and granted to single-tenant users

+## Tenant Name Changes

+For future reference, the Mongo query for updating annotations when a tenant changes their name/email is available at `doc/torontomu_annotations_mongo_query`.

 ## User Support and Developer forum
 http://support.annotationstudio.org